anseki/leader-line/README.md

 line.remove()
 ```

 Remove the leader line from the web page.
-The removed instance can't be used anymore.
+It can't be used anymore.

 ## Options